-Being born and raised in New Orleans, I had a few opportunities to enjoy Jambalaya (only a “few” since nearly all recipes require pork products).
+Being born and raised in New Orleans, I had a few opportunities to enjoy Jambalaya since nearly all recipes require pork products.
+So I had to learn how to make it myself.

 The below recipe originally comes from our favorite financial blog – The Simple Dollar.
-I’ve made a few modifications over the years, combining flavors and techniques from both cajun (fond) and creole (tomatoes) influences.
+I’ve made a few modifications over the years, combining flavors and techniques from both cajun/creole influences as well as some influence from the Muslim world.

 - 1 chopped onion